mstocco/mariostoc.co/content/traininglog/20220605-ironman2022-12weeksout.md

 ### NOTES
 Total Time: **~80 Minutes** &nbsp; Swim: **2800m**

-Woke up (late) with a tight lumbar, frustrating.
+Woke up (late) with a tight lumbar and not feeling rested, frustrating.

 If I was listening to my body, I would have gone down for a nap this afternoon, but there really is no option to bump today's swim until tomorrow with another 2900m scheduled for Friday.
 After work, I jumped on my mountain bike and pedalled to the pool.
 <!---->